IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 ##### 2:3.Y2.4.1.1 Trigger Events

-The user determines that one or more multimedia report should be presented.
+A user or an automated function determines that one or more multimedia reports should be presented.

 ##### 2:3.Y2.4.1.2 Message Semantics

-The report is encoded in a FHIR [IMR DiagnosticReport](StructureDefinition-imr-diagnosticreport.html) resource
+The report is encoded in a FHIR [IMR DiagnosticReport](StructureDefinition-imr-diagnosticreport.html) resource.

+Displays shall present the IMR DiagnosticReport in one of two methods:

+- Assemble from Content Elements
+    - In this method, Displays examine the attributes available in the DiagnosticReport, assemble a report and present it
+- Display Rendered Report
+    - In this method, Displays extract the rendered report in DiagnosticReport.presentedForm and present it

 This transaction does not depend on how the IMR DiagnosticReport resources were transferred to the Display.
 If the Display receives the reports by a profiled mechanism such as Find Multimedia Report [RAD-Y3], the messaging protocol is specified in that corresponding transaction.
 If reports are accessed by being grouped with another actor such as Report Repository, there is no messaging protocol involved.